-Poultry farming is increasingly becoming lucrative not only in Uganda, but globally.
+Poultry farming is increasingly becoming lucrative not only in Kenya, but globally.
 However, most of the literature about this enterprise tend to surround about the profitability side without tackling the how question.
 This has attracted many to take on the enterprise by bandwagon, only to end up in losses.
 In this article however, you will measure up whether taking on poultry farming is a worthwhile investment since it is more focused on the economics of rearing birds.
 How much you will spend on each bird daily and what are the expected returns?

 You must start with the idea (business plan).
 Whether you have the money, you must first seek information.
 Plan carefully to comfortably manage a small or large farm.
 Many farmers start rearing birds out of excitement, someone will buy chicks without adequate preparations because a neighbour’s flock is doing well.
 Poultry farming requires time and keen observation of the flock, and the owner has to be involved in the business.
 Those intending to invest in poultry farming should hire a person with interest in farming and maintain the highest level of record keeping.
 The hired person must record whatever is happening at the farm; also work out the security issue, for instance, the feeds, vaccines and eggs can be stolen by workers.
 Poor planning results in low quality products, poor marketing and inconsistent production.
 Farming should be practiced as a business.
 If you target 5,000 birds because resources are available, still start small at least with 500 birds for consistency in production.
 If they are layers, once they start laying, then it is time to stock another batch.
 Stocking in batches saves a farmer from suffering heavy losses in case of disease attacks.